topofocus/active-orient/namespace.md

 end
 ActiveOrient::Init.define_namespace { HC }
 ```
-to activate the namspace "HC"
+to activate the namespace "HC"

 and
 ```